-At Lee Brigg we aim to develop children's literacy skills through a topic based approach which, wherever possible is book led.
-We aim to provide opportunities for children to develop their literacy skills through other subjects such as History, RE and Science as we want children to see how literacy can be used effectively in other areas of the curriculum.
+At Lee Brigg Infant & Nursery School we aim to develop children's literacy skills through a topic based approach which, wherever possible is book led.
+We aim to provide opportunities for children to develop their literacy skills through other subjects such as History, R.E. and Science as we want children to see how literacy can be used effectively in other areas of the curriculum.

 English is taught daily in all classes as a designated lesson and also as a cross curricular medium.
 As the English Curriculum aims to ensure that all pupils become fluent in the fundamentals of reading, writing, spelling and grammar, we aim to offer an interesting and varied breadth of study of these skills throughout each year group to keep children engaged and motivated.

 In English, pupils develop skills in speaking, listening, reading and writing.
 These skills enable children to express themselves and communicate in general and to make sense of the whole school curriculum.

 Speech and Language

 At Lee Brigg Infant & Nursery School, language and communication underpins our whole curriculum.
 Our children are immersed in language and literature and the development of spoken language and key vocabulary is an essential tool in unlocking learning opportunities across the curriculum.
 Therefore we develop our children's speech and language skills through a wide range of activities including role play, drama, discussions, assemblies and ensure that these skills are developed across all subject areas.

 Reading is taught across the curriculum, through guided and shared reading, using a range of reading schemes.
 These include fiction, non-fiction and poetry texts.
 We also have a wide selection of phonics readers to support the teaching and learning of phonics.

 For further information see our 'How we teach reading' and 'How we teach phonics' pages.